-- "Primary Caregiver" or "Caregiver" means an individual designated by a qualified patient who has consistently assumed responsibility for the housing, health, or safety of that patient and as defined in Health and Safety Code Section 11362.7(d). - "Processing" means, for the purposes of this Chapter, to harvest, dry, cure, grade, trim, or package for transport medical cannabis. - "Publically Traveled Private Road" means a private roadway easement or access easement which serves, or has the potential to serve, more than four (4) lots or parcels.
-Such easement shall be considered a street as defined in Mendocino county code Section 20.008.052 (26) Definitions. - "Qualified cardholder" or "Cardholder" means an individual who is a qualified patient who has applied for and received a valid identification card pursuant to sections 11362.7 11362.83 of the Health and Safety Code. - "Qualified Patient" or "Patient" means a person who is entitled to the protections of Section 11362.5 of the Health and Safety Code, but who does not have an identification card issued pursuant to sections 11362.71 11362.76 of the Health and Safety Code. - "Residential Treatment Facility" means a State licensed facility providing for treatment of drug and alcohol dependency. - "School" means an institution of learning for minors, whether public or private, offering a regular course of instruction required by the California Education Code, or any licensed child day care or preschool facility.
-This definition includes a nursery school, kindergarten, elementary school, middle or junior high school, senior high school, or any special institution of education, but it does not include a vocational or professional institution of higher education, including a community or junior college, college or university. - "Seed Producer" means a person that grows medical cannabis plants for the expressed purpose of producing specific breeds or varieties of cannabis seeds for sale to other permittees or to develop unique strains or varieties for eventual sale to permittees. - "Sheriff" or "Sheriff's Office" means the Sheriff's Office of the County of Mendocino or the authorized representatives thereof. - "Third Party Inspector" means an individual that has been approved by the Agricultural Commissioner's Office to conduct compliance consultations with permitted cultivators to assess compliance with this section. - "Track and Trace" means a monitoring system providing traceability of the movement of legal medical cannabis in the production lifecycle and distribution off the cultivation site utilizing a unique identifier pursuant to section 11362.777 of the Health and Safety Code and including reporting capabilities to assist government with enforcing regulations and preventing the illegal diversion of medical cannabis.
+"Primary Caregiver" or "Caregiver" means an individual designated by a qualified patient who has consistently assumed responsibility for the housing, health, or safety of that patient and as defined in Health and Safety Code Section 11362.7(d).

+"Processing" means, for the purposes of this Chapter, to harvest, dry, cure, grade, trim, or package for transport medical cannabis.

+"Qualified cardholder" or "Cardholder" means an individual who is a qualified patient who has applied for and received a valid identification card pursuant to sections 11362.7 - 11362.83 of the Health and Safety Code.

+"Qualified Patient" or "Patient" means a person who is entitled to the protections of Section 11362.5 of the Health and Safety Code, but who does not have an identification card issued pursuant to sections 11362.71 - 11362.76 of the Health and Safety Code.

+"Residential Treatment Facility" means a State licensed facility providing for treatment of drug and alcohol dependency.

+"School" means an institution of learning for minors, whether public or private, offering a regular course of instruction required by the California Education Code, or any licensed child day care or preschool facility.
+This definition includes a nursery school, kindergarten, elementary school, middle or junior high school, senior high school, or any special institution of education, but it does not include a vocational or professional institution of higher education, including a community or junior college, college or university.

+"Seed Producer" means a person that grows medical cannabis plants for the expressed purpose of producing specific breeds or varieties of cannabis seeds for sale to other permittees or to develop unique strains or varieties.

+"Sheriff" or "Sheriff's Office" means the Sheriff's Office of the County of Mendocino or the authorized representatives thereof.

+"Track and Trace" means a monitoring system providing traceability of the movement of legal medical cannabis in the production lifecycle and distribution off the cultivation site utilizing a unique identifier pursuant to section 11362.777 of the Health and Safety Code and including reporting capabilities to assist government with enforcing regulations and preventing the illegal diversion of medical cannabis.